BassT23/Proxmox/tests/HARDCORE_TEST.md

   threshold.
 - Never reboot Proxmox-Test-1 and Proxmox-Test-2 simultaneously.
 Check quorum,
   reboot sequentially, and verify the first node is healthy before touching the second.
-Proxmox-Test-3 may remain the offline fixture.
+Proxmox-Test-3 is a cluster member and is not required for ordinary tests; direct SSH currently remains unverified.
 - Do not patch PVE core/UI, alter cluster membership, firewalls or production networking, or use production systems as fixtures.
 - Work only on `develop`; no `master` changes, merge, tag, release or version